 Further east on Bower Street we find another fine box.

-Cross the Rideau Canal at the pedestrian/cycling Corktown bridge, cut north across the Ottawa U campus, then head east through the Sandy Hill neighbourhood along Wilbrod which is a one way street with a bike lane.
+Ride north along the Rideau Canal pathway then cut through the Ottawa U campus, then head east through the Sandy Hill neighbourhood along Wilbrod which is a one way street with a bike lane.
 Head one block north on Cobourg St where you will find this great box near the north/east corner of Stewart.
 It has hi-vs stickers on it’s legs, and a fine stepping stone to allow smaller readers to peruse the titles.

 There are two fine boxes over in Overbrook.
 Cross the Rideau River across the fabulous Adawé pedestrian/bike bridge.
 To to the bridge head west along the Stewart St bike lane for one block then turn left onto Augusta Street.
 Augusta ends at Wilbrod but there’s a little paved path that takes you through from Wilbrod to Laurier.
 Cross Laurier and down the hill along Golbourn to Somerset.
 The Adawé bridge is at the eastern end of Somerset.
 Weave your way along a few residential streets to this fine Little Library on Queen Mary Street.
 There’s even a chair to relax in once you get there.